JuliaLang/JuliaParser.jl/README.md

 A pure Julia port of [Julia](https://github.com/JuliaLang/julia)'s [parser](https://github.com/JuliaLang/julia/blob/master/src/julia-parser.scm).
 It should be fully compatible with Julia's built in parser and it correctly parses all ~3000+ Julia source files currently available in Julia's [300+ user packages](http://pkg.julialang.org/) and all Julia source code in [Base](https://github.com/JuliaLang/julia/tree/master/base).

-Differences with Julia's Flisp Parser
+Differences with Julia's Builtin Parser
 -------------------------------------
 * `BigInt` and `Int128` numbers are treated as literal values instead of expressions.
 * Literal negation is done as negated literals rather than using `Expr(:-)`